BrittneyOleniacz/USGS_Earthquakes/README.md

 ## Observations
-1. Generally, yes, there appears to be a strong relationship between tectonic plates and earthquake localities.
+1. There is a strong relationship between tectonic plates and earthquake localities.
 2. Deeper earthquakes commonly occur in oceanic regions, while shallower earthquakes occur on continental crust.
 3. Moving inland, the earthquakes become smaller and shallower.
 This trend is likely exaplined by the cratonic region of the continental plates.
 The craton is the oldest and most tectonically stable area of a continental shield.
 4. Earthquakes occur among mountain ranges, such as the Cascade Mountains, Rockie Mountains and the Andes Mountains.